getsafle/safle-keyless-js/README.md

-# **Keyless Transactions - Safle**
+# **safle-keyless-js**

 This package allows a dapp to enable "Sign In With Safle" as a mechanism to enable their users to interact with the dapp using a custom safle widget and perform transactions using their safle password and pin in a non custodial manner.

-## **Keyless Transactions**
+## **safle-keyless-js**

 Talking about user adoption, the bottleneck faced by most of the dApps is the user onboarding flow.
 The user needs to have a wallet, generating and operating a wallet is cumbersome for a new crypto user.

-Keyless transactions abstracts the private key from the user and allows the user to sign transaction in an easy way while having the same level of security as before.
+safle-keyless-js abstracts the private key from the user and allows the user to sign transaction in an easy way while having the same level of security as before.

-safle Keyless Transactions allow users to sign transactions via,
+safle-keyless-js allow users to sign transactions via,

 1. Password
 2. Biometrics A. Fingerprint B. FaceID